kilo-io/iptables_parser/README.md

 ## Description

 This parser parses lines returned from `iptables-save` and returns a Line or an Error.
-A Line can be a Rule, Comment, Default (default rule) or Header, all of them being structs.
+A Line can be a Rule, Comment, Policy (default rule) or Header, all of them being structs.

 ### Match Extensions